 As you jump, you are helping the circulation of the body and preventing from blood to pool, or gather, in the veins causing blood clots.
 This also helps lower blood pressure.
 As for the heart, you improve its tone and muscle quality by increasing the coordination of the fibers as it pumps blood out of the heart during each beat.

 Helps with balance, posture, coordination and reaction time.

 Through using your ocular nerves and inner ear canal, rebounding helps with eye/hand coordination because the body must react to each bounce and won’t always be prepared for certain directions.
 This strengthens your balance, posture, coordination and reaction time.
 If you’re a kinesthetic learner, someone who learns by moving and doing, then rebounding will improve your learning ability.

 Tones your muscles and increase bone density.

-As you bounce up and down, you are strengthening a variety of muscles throughout your body, such as your legs, arms, abdomen and hips.
-You are also stimulating every cell through the increased G-force from the jumping and assisting in increasing bone density and mass.
+As you bounce up and down, you are strengthening a variety of muscles throughout your body, such as your legs, arms, abdomen, and hips.
+You are also stimulating every cell through the increased G-force from jumping and assisting in increasing bone density and mass.

 How to Start Rebounding Exercise

 If you’re new to the rebounding exercise or suffer from adrenal fatigue or any other illness, you’ll want to take it slow.
 Try starting with very short intervals – jump for 2-5 minutes a day two or three times per day.
 Then work your way up to three or four 15-minute intervals so eventually you’re bouncing up to 45 to 60 minutes per day.
 Whew!
 That’s quite the workout!